ACTIVE vs. PASSIVE INVESTING RETURNS

 - The active mutual fund is only a subset of all actively managed portfolios.
 While you may prove that active funds underperform indexes, you have not proved that ALL active management underperforms.
 Mutual funds have a lot of attributes and constraints that do not apply to other active investors.
 You cannot generalize from the specific to the general.

 - Investors in mutual funds face a daunting decision - which fund? - which fund manager?.
 In reality there is no logical way to make the decision.
-The only information available are historical results - yet even the funds warn that past results do not predict the future.
+The only data available are historical results - yet even the funds warn that past results do not predict the future.
 Unit holders are not making 'investing' decisions.
 They are deciding who to trust with their money.
 It cannot be called a rational decision.
 Their returns will reflect this impossible reality.
 It is unfair that their choice impacts the measured returns from active investment.
 It should only be the manager's return that count.
 He is the only one making 'investment' decisions.

 - The people who are sold mutual funds, often freely admit they know nothing about investing, and don't want to know.
 Their level of misunderstanding can be seen on discussion forums after market down-drafts.
 They will often post comments disparaging the fund they owned for losing money.
 They have no conception that the market in total fell, and that their fund might actually be very good since it fell less.